wildfoundry/dataplicity-lomond/docs/guide.rst

 method to initiate a *websocket close handshake*.
 You may call this method from within the websocket loop, or from another thread.

-When a websocket wishes to close it sends a close packet to the server.
+When a WebSocket wishes to close, it sends a close packet to the server.
 The server will respond by sending a close packet of its own.
-Only when this echoed close packet is received will the Websocket object close the underlaying socket.
+Only when this echoed close packet is received will the WebSocket close the underlaying socket.
 This allows both ends of the connection to finish what they are doing, without losing data.